-EU enlargement: The next eight
+EU enlargement: The next seven

-Eight countries are waiting in the wings to join the European Union.
+Seven countries, as well as Kosovo, are waiting in the wings to join the European Union.

 The other Balkan countries have been told they can join the EU one day, if they meet the criteria.
 These include democracy, the rule of law, a market economy and adherence to the EU's goals of political and economic union.